 That may seem anemic, especially in the context of the crazy 15%, 18% or 20% returns we’ve seen in years past – but as we saw, those returns were based on some crazy bubble-based speculations.
 The expectation of returns in those periods had no basis in reality… so welcome back to reality.
 The point is that you need to be realistic about the returns we expect.
 There’s no benefit to you by expecting a 20% return when it’s highly unlikely to be delivered.
 Don’t get me wrong, I believe in being optimistic – but not when it can be detrimental to your financial life.

-Photo by RavagesThe latest edition of A Social Security Owner's Manual, 2013 Edition, can be purchased by clicking this link.
-If you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.
+Photo by RavagesClick the link to pick up a copy of An IRA Owner's Manual or if you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.